-We currently anticipate that our available cash resources, including the net proceeds from our initial public offering, will be sufficient to meet our presently anticipated working capital and capital expenditure requirements for at least the next 12 months.
+We currently anticipate that our available cash resources will be sufficient to meet our presently anticipated working capital and capital expenditure requirements for at least the next 12 months.
 However, we may need to raise additional funds in order to:

-- support more rapid expansion; - develop or enhance design-to-silicon yield solutions; - respond to competitive pressures; or - acquire complementary businesses or technologies.
+- support more rapid expansion; - develop or enhance design-to-silicon yield solutions; - · respond to competitive pressures; or - acquire complementary businesses or technologies.